henrytwo/MasseyHacks-Firebase-Workshop/readme.md

 #### Reading data
 Detailed guide: [https://firebase.google.com/docs/firestore/query-data/get-data]<br><br>
-We can read data directly if we know the path:
+We can read data from a document directly if we know the path:
 ```javascript
 db.collection("cities").doc("SF").get().then(function(doc) {
     if (doc.exists) {